Global Fishing Watch

 Given the rapid growth of the high seas fishing fleet and dire status of many pelagic species, there is a growing concern that current international treaties are insufficient tools for managing and protecting marine resources in areas beyond national jurisdiction.
 One of the United Nations Sustainable Development Goals is to protect at least 10% of coastal and marine areas by 2020, and meeting this target may only be possible if protection is extended to the high seas.
 In response to this call for greater marine conservation, UN member states have started negotiating a legally binding treaty that would allow MPAs and new regulations on human activities to be implemented on the high seas.

 Never before have we had the technology that is needed to estimate the amount of fishing effort exerted by countries in Exclusive Economic Zones other than their own.
 Now, using GFW data, we can gather the information we need to visualize the complex network of transnational fisheries.
 Our analysis has made it it possible to corroborate fishing agreements, better understand international relations, and study the conditions that enable effective sovereignty.
-We are ramping up several analyses related to this topic that should help us answer big unknowns, such as which nations have the largest fishing presence in foreign waters, and which countries have the most foreign vessels fishing in their Exclusive Economic Zone.
+Through our analyses, we have produced new and important insights about the global network of transnational fisheries.
+For example, we now know that between 2013-2016, China, South Korea, and Taiwan were the top three flag states to fish in foreign EEZs, with each country fishing in more than 50 foreign EEZs.
+Furthermore, the biggest global hotspots for foregin fishing activity are in western Africa, the Indian Ocean, and the western and central Pacific.

 Can We Estimate Fish Abundance from Space?